Merriam-Webster Dictionary defines the self-absorbed adjective as “absorbed in one’s own thoughts, activities, or interests.”

 Instead of engaging with the person to whom they are speaking and taking the help offered by collaborating with them to find an effective solution or solutions to the problem they have, self-absorbed people will tend to ruminate on the problem repeatedly.

-Coming at it from different angles and barely listening to the advice, they asked for.
-They’ll repeatedly ignore potential solutions and emphasize how they’re the victim.
+They’ll barely listen to the advice they asked for and repeatedly ignore potential solutions while they emphasize how they’re the victim.
 This characteristic is also often seen in those with a narcissistic personality disorder.

 Is a self-absorbed person a narcissist?

 Self-absorption is a characteristic of narcissistic personality disorder (NPD).
 Some people live with full-blown NPD, while others merely display narcissistic tendencies.
 Full-blown narcissist or not, people who behave narcissistically can cause a lot of unnecessary frustration and confusion for those around them.

 Narcissists are typically self-absorbed, lack empathy, self-obsessed and are self-centered people.
 They find it hard to walk in someone else’s shoes because they are focused on their own needs.